 - You will be required to abide by a code of conduct.

 - Council only publishes emergency shelter locations at the time they are needed.
-This ensures that shelter we open is the safest option based on conditions at the time.
+This ensures that the shelter we open is the safest option based on conditions at the time.

 - People with disability